Why This Methodology Exists

 What I Built

-The methodology synthesizes research from Princeton, operational patterns from enterprise implementations, and management principles into a unified coordination system.
+The methodology synthesizes research from Princeton, operational patterns from enterprise implementations, and management principles into a unified methodology.
 The research belongs to the academics and practitioners who produced it.
-What the Three Streams Methodology adds is:
+What the Three Streams Methodology adds on top of that operationalized foundation is:

 - Stream architecture that maps GEO work to organizational functions (Content, Technical, Business) rather than abstract optimization categories.